 Teaching and Expanding The Values of the Holidays

 As you read through the following suggestions, please keep in mind that it may be difficult to implement all four suggestions.
-However, if you can experiment with one or two of the suggestions that follow, I believe that you will notice not only a change in your child’s perspective but perhaps a shift in your own outlook on the holidays as well.
+However, if you can experiment with one or two of the suggestions that follow, I believe that you will notice not only a change in your child’s perspective but perhaps a shift in your outlook on the holidays as well.

 Change the Questions You Ask Your Children.
 Questions????

-What’s this about questions?
+What’s about questions?
 Questions are one of the most powerful tools that we have available to us.
 They constantly shape the direction of our thoughts, and thus our beliefs and our behavior.
 When we ask our children limiting questions, we create limiting experiences and beliefs.